j-white/drift-e2e/README.md

 Setup the stack using:
 ```
-mvn -Dtest=MinionStackTest test
+mvn -Dtest=DriftStackTest test
 ```

-If the test was successful, you should be left with a running environment in your Kubernetes cluster.
 This alias can be used to fetch the corresponding namespace for the stack:
 ```
 alias gizmo-ns='kubectl get namespaces | grep Active | grep gizmo | awk -F" " "{print \$1}" | head -n 1'
 ```

+If the test was successful, you should be left with a running environment in your Kubernetes cluster.
 You can then enumerate the pods with:
 ```
-kubectl -n $(gizmo-ns) get pods
+kubectl delete namespace $(gizmo-ns)
 ```

 If the tests failed, you can delete the namespace, and then try the setup again:
 ```
-kubectl delete namespace $(gizmo-ns)
+kubectl -n $(gizmo-ns) get pods
-mvn -Dtest=MinionStackTest test
 ```

 ## Performance testing